exercism/website-copy/pages/code_of_conduct.md

 ### Introduction

 Exercism is a platform centered around empathetic conversation.
-We have a low tolerance for communication that makes anyone feel unwelcome, unsupported, insulted or disciminated against.
+We have a low tolerance for communication that makes anyone feel unwelcome, unsupported, insulted or discriminated against.

 ### Seen or experienced something uncomfortable?